daattali/beautiful-jekyll/resources_pages/slack.md

 Our Slack team, `UBC-MDS`, contains many _channels_ for conversation.
 We will enrol you in the channels for the 25 MDS courses, as well as [#data-science-careers](https://ubc-mds.slack.com/messages/data-science-careers/details/), [#git-general](https://ubc-mds.slack.com/messages/git-general/details/), [#python-general](https://ubc-mds.slack.com/messages/python-general/details/) and [#r-general](https://ubc-mds.slack.com/messages/r-general/details/).
 You should be automatically enrolled in the [#general](https://ubc-mds.slack.com/messages/general/details/) and [#random](https://ubc-mds.slack.com/messages/random/details/) channels when you join Slack.

 These channels are all public.
 You can create private channels as well.
 For example, each year the students typically create a private channel for students only.
-After you graduate from the program, we will invite you to the UBC MDS Alumni Slack team.
+At some point we will also invite you to the UBC MDS Alumni Slack workspace, which is completely disconnected from the main UBC MDS Slack workspace you use as a student.

 #### Direct Messages

 A direct message thread is different from a private channel.
-To open a direct message, go to `DIRECT MESSAGES` on the left-hand sidebar and click on the little `+` sign.
+To open a direct message, go to "Direct Messages" on the left-hand sidebar and click on the little `+` sign.
 Then, type in the names of the people who should be part of the direct message thread.

 #### Usernames

-Unlike other messaging platforms you might be used to, the namespace of usernames is specific to an individual Slack team.
+Unlike other messaging platforms you might be used to, the namespace of usernames is specific to an individual Slack workspace.
 In other words, if your name is Jamie it's perfectly fine to have your username be `@jamie` even though there are certainly a lot of Jamies out there in the world and you might have no hope to get `jamie@gmail.com` or a CWL of `jamie`, etc. As long as you are the only `jamie` in UBC-MDS, you're good.
 It's generally easier to figure out who's who if we all keep our usernames simple.
 If you've already created a complicated username, you can change it at any time; see instructions [here](https://get.slack.help/hc/en-us/articles/216360827-Change-your-username).